pyControl/docs/docs/user-guide/graphical-user-interface.md

 ## Running experiments

-To run an experiment, press the *run* button on the configure experiments tab.
+To run an experiment, press the *Run* button on the configure experiments tab.
+This changes the experiments tab from the configure experiment interface to a run experiment interface:

 ![run_task_GUI.jpg](../media/GUI/run_experiment_tab.png)